-Comparables used in APAs can be U.S. or foreign, depending on the relevant market, the type of transaction being evaluated, the availability of relevant data, and the results of the functional and risk analyses.
+Comparables used in APAs can be from the United States or foreign countries, depending on the relevant market, the type of transaction being evaluated, the availability of relevant data, and the results of the functional and risk analyses.
 In general, comparables have been located by searching a variety of databases that provide data on U.S. publicly traded companies and on a combination of public and private non-U.S. companies.
-Table 22 shows the various databases and other sources used in selecting comparables for the APAs executed in 2009.
+Table 22 shows the various databases and other sources used in selecting comparables for the APAs executed in 2010.